-You will hear an interview on a radio programme about high-achieving teenagers, ONCE.
-Listen and on your optic form mark the correct alternative (A, B or C).
-(6x1.5=9 pts.)
+You will hear an interview on a radio programme about high-achieving teenagers ONCE.
+Listen and on your optic form, mark the alternative (A, B or C) that best answers the questions or completes the statements.
+(6x1.25=7.5 pts.)